 - Baltimore also loves its beer.
 This is especially apparent at the Baltimore Craft Beer Festival, which happens every fall and features more than 60 of Maryland’s craft breweries.

-- Das Oktober Fest has been happening annually for almost 20 years at the M&T Bank Stadium lots, celebrating beer, sausages, and German culture.
+- Das Oktober Fest happens annually at the M&T Bank Stadium lots, celebrating beer, sausages, and German culture.

 - Halloween brings the Great Halloween Lantern Parade and Festival with costumes, hayrides, and lanterns of course.